TltOs/TiltOs/README.md

 ## HI welcome to TltOs !!

 TltOs, better known as "TiltOs", is an idea that,
-I The Linux Tube have been asked to do.
+I, The Linux Tube have been asked to do.
 I've had many channel Subscribers ask me to create a Linux Distro.
 Since I review so many, they feel I must know how to make